salmanalibanani/salmanalibanani.com/content/post/where-does-a-business-rule-live.md

 ## What Do You Mean?

 Justin Bieber has a song called _What Do You Mean?_.
 I must admit I am not a fan of his music, but I really like this particular song.
 I suspect he did not write it as a contribution to software architecture.
-May be he did.
+Maybe he did.
 But there is no doubt that the question itself is surprisingly useful for architects.

 What do you mean by approved?